Alireza Kazemipour

-Alireza Kazemipour (علیرضا کاظمیپور) (born 19 October 1973, Maragheh, Iran) is an Iranian screenwriter.
+Alireza Kazemipour (علیرضا کاظمیپور) (born 19 October 1973, Maragheh, Iran) is an Iranian-Canadian screenwriter and film director.
 He started his career in 1999 and followed it mainly by writing scripts for TV series.
 His screenplays have been nominated or winner in different national and local festivals.

 Biography

 After graduating from university with a Bachelor in Physics, he opted to follow his passion for writing by attending a screenwriting course.
 Thereafter, he started his career as a screenwriter in 1999 by writing for TV series.
 Although he had some scripts for movies and TV movies on his resume, his main area of focus in writing remains scriptwriting for TV series.

-He has experience teaching "Screenwriting for TV and Cinema" as part of the Faculty of Art at the University of Tehran.
+He has experience teaching Screenwriting for TV and Cinema as part of the Faculty of Art at the University of Tehran.
 He has held several screenplay writing workshops and has also participated in different festivals as jury.

+He emigrated to Canada in the 2010s and is currently based in Vancouver, British Columbia.